Familias Unidas

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to evaluate the efficacy of Familias Unidas in preventing/reducing adolescent substance use, unsafe sexual behavior, and externalizing disorders.
 Participants were randomly assigned to one of two conditions: Familias Unidas or community control.
-Measures utilized include the Parenting Practices Scale, the Family Relations Scale, the Diagnostic Interview Schedule for Children (DISC), the Parent–Adolescent Communication Scale, the Parent Relationship with Peer Group Scale, and the Sexual Behavior Instrument.
+Measures utilized include the Parenting Practices Scale, the Family Relations Scale, the Diagnostic Interview Schedule for Children (DISC), the Parent–Adolescent Communication Scale, the Parent Relationship with Peer Group Scale, the Sexual Behavior Instrument, and substance use was assessed by asking adolescents whether they had ever smoked, drunk alcohol, or used an illicit drug in their lifetime and in the 30 days before assessment.
 Results indicate that, relative to a community control condition, Familias Unidas was efficacious in preventing or reducing externalizing disorders, preventing and reducing substance use, and in reducing unsafe sexual behavior.
 The effects of Familias Unidas on these outcomes were partially mediated by improvements in family functioning.
-Limitations include present sample was not representative of the U.S. Hispanic population, self-selection biases, and reliance on self-report measures.
+Limitations include that the sample was not representative of the U.S. Hispanic population, self-selection biases, and reliance on self-report measures.

 Length of controlled postintervention follow-up: Approximately 3, 15, and 27 months.